 When I saw the trailers for last year’s comedy He’s Just Not That Into You, I have to admit I didn’t have high hopes for it.
 But when several of you requested that I do a post about the various lofts and apartments in the movie, I gave it a shot.
 And it was actually better than I expected.
-(Or not as awful as I feared.)

 The movie takes place in a fantasy world (called “Baltimore”) where everyone is young and beautiful, and they all live in hip, modern spaces that feature exposed-brick walls.
 Lots and lots of brick walls.
 Well, you’ll see.